AlabamaMike/DontUKnowPE/api-azure/README.md

 - Add an Event Handler for hub "rooms" pointing to your Function URL:
   <func-app-url>/runtime/webhooks/webpubsub?code=<system-key>&amp;hub=rooms
 - Allow events: user -> message

+Go-live checklist (quick)
+- Deploy this Function App and set app settings above.
+- Configure Web PubSub Event Handler to point to this Function's events webhook.
+- Set ADMIN_START_SECRET and use it from your admin UI or tool to start games.

 Client connect flow
 - Call /api/negotiate to get `url` then connect with the JS client to that URL.